What is a Donor-Advised Fund?

 Donors contribute tax-deductible assets (minimum contributions are usually $5,000) to their accounts, advise the sponsoring charity on how it should invest the assets so that they grow before they are granted, and recommend grants from their accounts to charitable organizations of their choice over time.

 The sponsoring organization does the record keeping and due diligence, and, unlike private foundations, can protect a donor's identity if that is requested.

 Donor-advised funds have been around since the early 20th century, but it was only with the establishment of several national funds, set up by financial services companies, in the 1990s that they became available and known to many Americans.
 Since then, the funds have exploded in growth.
-In 2009, donor-advised funds held approximately $25.2 billion in assets.
+In 2012, donor-advised funds held approximately $45.4 billion in assets (Chronicle of Philanthropy).

 What Donor-Advised Funds Bring to the Table